BMW Z8: Production

 The Z8's spaceframe was produced in the Dingolfing Plant and the car was hand-finished in Munich.
 A total of 5,703 Z8s were built: 3,160 for the world market and 2,543 for the North American market.

 In popular culture

 The Z8 was showcased as James Bond's car in the film The World Is Not Enough released in November 1999, from scenes shot in early April 1999.
 In the film, it is driven by Bond for his mission in Azerbaijan until it is sliced in half by a helicopter equipped with cutting saws.
 The vehicle is equipped with surface to air missiles that is mostly activated through the car's steering wheel used as a targeting display, and can also be remote controlled through the use of the vehicle's keychain.
 This was the final BMW car to appear in the James Bond franchise as its 3-year film deal with BMW expired.
 It later reappeared in the James Bond video games 007 Racing and Agent Under Fire, the latter of which featured the car on the cover.
-The Z8 can also be driven in the video game Need for Speed: Hot Pursuit 2.
-Additionally, the car is driven by Jackie Chan's and Jennifer Love Hewitt's characters in The Tuxedo released in September 2002.